 - Cause of malfunction

-- Increased free travel of the clutch pedal (over 55 mm)
+- Increased free play of the clutch pedal (over 55 mm)

 - Air got into the hydraulic drive system